 I’m testing the 12.9-inch iPad Pro version.
-You can buy it nn the New Zealand online Apple store for $250.
+You can buy it from Apple's New Zealand online store for $250.
+Sadly there is not an Apple Store in New Zealand.
 At the time of writing JB Hi-Fi has it for $230.

 This compares with $270 for Apple’s Smart Keyboard.
 So it’s cheaper than Apple’s keyboard, but not a lot cheaper.

 You can’t judge the Slim Combo without reference to the Smart Keyboard.
 The pair are a head-to-head choice.
 In some ways they are polar opposites.
 What one keyboard gets right, the other gets wrong.

 Let’s start with the keys themselves.
 Logitech’s Slim Combo feels great when you’re typing.
 Keys are back-lit.
 This makes it easier to use in low light conditions.

 The keys have positive travel.
 They move more than on the Smart Keyboard.
 The keys stretch across 270mm wide and 95mm deep.
 That’s a little less depth that ideal, but the width is fine.

 Each key is about the same size as on a normal keyboard: 15mm square for most keys.
 The top row of function keys are only half height.
 They are a little more cramped than on the Smart Keyboard.

 In practice this means you can touch type on the Slim Combo without giving it a second thought.
 There’s no audible click, but enough of a clatter to let you know what’s going on.